1970–71 Toronto Maple Leafs season

 The 1970–71 Toronto Maple Leafs season was the 54th season of the franchise, 44th as the Maple Leafs.
+The Leafs placed fourth in the East to qualify for the playoffs, after missing the prior year.
+The Leafs lost to the New York Rangers in the first round of the playoffs.
 Norm Ullman ranked sixth in the league in the scoring with 85 points.
-The Leafs placed fourth in the East to qualify for the playoffs.
-The Leafs lost to the New York Rangers in the first round of the playoffs.